 - Food Support (a dated letter showing current eligibility is required)

-- Financial Assistance, such as GA, TANF, etc. (a dated letter showing current eligibility is required)
+- Financial Assistance, such as GA, MFIP, etc. (a dated letter showing current eligibility is required)

 - Head Start

-- Section 8, Federal Public Housing Assistance, or Group Residential Housing (GRH), Transitional Housing Program (THP), or other Federal funded rent assistance program
+- Section 8, Federal Public Housing Assistance, Group Residential Housing (GRH), Transitional Housing Program (THP), or other Federal funded rent assistance program

 - Social Security Disability (SSD)